timaliev/git-secrets-encryption/README.md

 ## Abstract

 Automatically encrypt and decrypt secrets in git repository on clone, commit and pull/merge.
 Files which you choose to protect are encrypted when committed, and decrypted when checked out.
 Developers without the secret key can still clone and commit to a repository with encrypted files.

+## WARNING: WORK IN PROGRESS

+This is work in progress.
+Current version has this known limitations:

+1. All encrypted files has status 'modified' right after commit.
+This is because files are normally encrypted only in git repository.
+You can change this manually encrypting them in working tree, but they will be unencrypted on next `git pull` or `git checkout`.
+There is an issue [#26](https://github.com/timaliev/git-secrets-encryption/issues/26) to workaround this bug.
+1. Because of previous item, it is not possible to `git diff` as file in working tree is unencrypted and is encrypted in git index.
+There is an issue [#9](https://github.com/timaliev/git-secrets-encryption/issues/9) to work around this bug.
+1. Overall, in `git status` output it is not possible to differentiate between files you have changed and all encrypted files.
+Current workaround is to keep secret files in particular directory, for instance `/secrets`, so it would be easer to visually find encrypted files.
+1. Many git operations, for instance all diff-based like `git merge`, are not tested and probably are not working.

 ## Prerequisites